Germany Booth Menu & Review: 2022 Epcot Food & Wine Festival

 Joking aside, the reason people love Germany is because it serves the time-honored classics, and the area is generally pretty enjoyable.
 It actually is a bit of a surprise more effort isn’t made to re-create the atmosphere of Oktoberfest in the garden area, but Disney probably does not want to overshadow the rest of the festival’s booths by doing that.

 Here’s what you will find on the food menu this year at the Germany marketplace booth:

-Schinkennudeln: Pasta Gratin with Ham and Cheese – Absolutely fantastic.
+Schinkennudeln: Pasta Gratin with Ham and Cheese ($4.25) – Absolutely fantastic.
 A hearty portion with great cheesy flavor and chunks of ham and pasta providing good texture.
 It’s not the most complex dish, but it’s a crowd-pleaser and delicious.
-Highly recommended.

-Apple Strudel with Vanilla Sauce – Tasty, but pretty standard.
+Apple Strudel with Vanilla Sauce ($4) – Tasty, but pretty standard.
 Probably about middle of the pack in terms of desserts at the Epcot Food & Wine Festival.

-Check out our Epcot Food & Wine Festival Booth Menus post if you want to see and read more about every menu this year!
-You’ll also want to read our full Epcot’s International Food & Wine Festival Guide before you go to get an idea of what to do, strategy for the festival (yes, you will need a strategy), and much more!
+Check out our Global Marketplace Booth Menus & Photos for the 2022 Epcot Food & Wine Festival Booth Menus post if you want to see and read more about every menu this year!
+You’ll also want to read our full 2022 Epcot International Food & Wine Festival Guide before you go to get an idea of what to do, strategy for the festival (yes, you will need a strategy), and much more!